AMM

 An Automated Market Maker (AMM) is a protocol consisting of a set of smart contracts that enables automatic price discovery and exchange of tokens, designed to power decentralized exchanges (DEXs).

 Unlike traditional exchanges that leverage the order book design, AMMs adopt a unique structure called liquidity pools for matching and executing trades.
 Liquidity pools are reserves of both tokens in each trading pair that allow traders to exchange tokens from the pool at a deterministic price, based on mathematical formulas.
 Liquidity pools are funded by liquidity providers (LPs) who deposit tokens at a given rate.
-The pool creation and liquidity provision are fully permissionless, which allow for automatic price discovery and listing of any token on Gnoland.
+The pool creation and liquidity provision are fully permissionless, which allows for automatic price discovery and listing of any token on Gnoland.

 Once liquidity providers deposit tokens into a pool, they receive newly minted Liquidity Pool Tokens (LP Tokens) as a certificate of their deposit.
 The LP Tokens represent the liquidity provider's share of the pool, and their underlying tokens change dynamically as the quantities of tokens in a liquidity pool fluctuate with each trade.